hoxo-m/githubinstall/README.md

 The functions have common prefix `gh`.
 `githubinstall()` is an alias of `gh_install_packages()`.

-To use these functions, first you should load the package as follows.
+To use these functions, first, you should load the package as follows.

 ```r